UMich-Mind-Lab/singularity-neurotools/README.md

 ##### Note on FSLOUTPUTTYPE

 Users can specify their `FSLOUTPUTTYPE` in the definition file, but you will run into errors with ICA_AROMA if it is not set to `NIFTI_GZ`, as ICA_AROMA expects compressed output format in its various FSL wrapper functions.
-It does the mrtrix3 wrappers do not have this same limitation.
+The mrtrix3 wrappers do not appear to have this same limitation.
 In the future it may be worth branching ICA_AROMA and having it read in `FSLOUTPUTTYPE`, but it's not an issue that's been too inconvenient up to this point.

 ### spm12.def